afuhflynn/Python_crash_course/Lesson3/NOTES.md

 #### Modulus operation

-In this case, we use the % symbol on the keyboard.
+In this case, we use the % symbol.

 e.g